ClevelandClinicQHS/sociome/README.md

 In short,

 > "The Area Deprivation Index (ADI) is based on a measure created by the Health Resources & Services Administration (HRSA) over two decades ago for primarily county-level use, but refined, adapted, and validated to the Census block group/neighborhood level by Amy Kind, MD, PhD and her research team at the University of Wisconsin-Madison.
 It allows for rankings of neighborhoods by socioeconomic status disadvantage in a region of interest (e.g. at the state or national level)."

-<div style="text-align: right"> (see https://www.neighborhoodatlas.medicine.wisc.edu) </div>
+> <div style="text-align: right"> https://www.neighborhoodatlas.medicine.wisc.edu </div>

-The *original* ADIs are static measures that were calculated using the 2013 edition of the ACS five-year estimates.
-Rankings based on these ADIs are available via downloadable datasets at https://www.neighborhoodatlas.medicine.wisc.edu/download.
+The *original* ADIs are static measures that G. K. Singh formulated in 2003 (Singh GK.
+Area deprivation and widening inequalities in US mortality, 1969-1998.
+Am J Public Health 2003;93(7):1137-43).
+Kind et al. utilized the 2013 edition of the ACS five-year estimates in order to formulate an updated ADI, which was announced in 2018.
+Rankings based on this ADIs are available via downloadable datasets at https://www.neighborhoodatlas.medicine.wisc.edu/download.

-The original ADI of Kind et al. (2018) is defined as a national measure.
-In other words, it uses the United States as the **reference area**.
-A given area might have different ADI values depending on the choice of the reference area; for example, a census tract in an "upper-class" neighborhood in Milwaukee might have a lower ADI value if the index is computed using the Milwaukee area as the reference than it would if the index is computed using the United States as the reference.
-The `get_adi()` function flexibly allows for specifying the **reference area** for ADI estimation.
+The ADI that Kind et al. formulated is a national measure on each census block group in the US; the specific ADI value associated with each block group in the US is calculated in reference to all other block groups in the US.
+In other words, Kind et al. used the entire US as the **reference population** in their formulation.
+Concordantly, a given area might be assigned a different ADI value depending on the reference population utilized in its formulation; for example, the ADI of the wealthiest census block group in Milwaukee might be lower if it is computed using only the Milwaukee area as the reference population as opposed to using the entire US as the reference population.
+The `get_adi()` function flexibly allows for specifying the **reference population** for ADI estimation.
 See examples below.

-## Choosing a **reference area**
+## Customizing the **reference population**

-The algorithm that produced the original ADIs employs factor analysis.
+The algorithm that produced the ADIs of Singh and Kind et al. employs factor analysis.
 As a result, the ADI is a relative measure; the ADI of a particular location is dynamic, varying depending on which other locations were supplied to the algorithm.
-In other words, ADI will vary depending on the **reference area**.
+In other words, ADI will vary depending on the **reference population**.

 For example, the ADI of Orange County, California is *x* when calculated alongside all other counties in California, but it is *y* when calculated alongside all counties in the US.

-The `get_adi()` function enables the user to define a reference area by feeding a vector of GEOIDs to its `geoid` parameter (or alternatively for convenience, a vector of state abbreviations to its `state` parameter).
+The `get_adi()` function enables the user to define a reference population by feeding a vector of GEOIDs to its `geoid` parameter (or alternatively for convenience, a vector of state abbreviations to its `state` parameter).
 The function then gathers data from those specified locations and performs calculations using their data alone.

-## *Customizable* ADIs via `get_adi()`
+## *Localized* ADIs via `get_adi()`

-The `get_adi()` function returns a table of *customized* Singh's area deprivation indices (ADIs).
+The `get_adi()` function returns a table of *localized* Singh's area deprivation indices (ADIs).
 The user chooses:

-- the level of geography whose ADIs are desired (viz., state, county, census tract, census block group)
+- the level of geography whose ADIs are desired (viz., state, county, census tract, or census block group)
 - the year
 - the ACS estimates (viz. the one-, three-, or five-year estimates)
-- the **reference area** (see above).
+- the **reference population** (see above).

-The function then calls the specified ACS data sets and employs the same algorithms that were used to calculate the *original* ADIs, resulting in *customized* ADIs.
+The function then calls the specified ACS data sets and employs the same algorithms that were used to calculate the *original* ADIs, resulting in *localized* ADIs.
 It stands on the shoulders of the `get_acs()` function in Kyle Walker's `tidycensus` package (see https://walkerke.github.io/tidycensus), which is what enables the user to so easily select specific years and specific ACS estimates. `get_adi()` also benefits from the shapefile-gathering capabilities of `get_acs()`, which enables the user to create maps depicting ADI values with relative ease, thanks to `geom_sf()` in `ggplot2`.

 ## Examples